Skip to main content

 You can tell that content is part of a portal when there is a blue bar at the left side of the content.
 When you click inside the portal, the bar extends into a full border around the entire portal.

-Again, portals are bidirectional; the numbered bubble will show any places where the current Rem has been included in a portal (unless the portal is within the current document).
+Again, portals are bidirectional; the numbered bubble will show any places where the current bullet has been included in a portal (unless the portal is within the current document).

-The simplest way to add a portal is to press (( while typing; this will bring up an inline search box which you can use to find the Rem you want to tag the current Rem with.
+The simplest way to add a portal is to press (( while typing; this will bring up an inline search box which you can use to find the bullet you want to tag the current bullet with.

 Did this answer your question?